At some point in your life, you’ve probably experienced a “lightbulb” moment.

 That split second where some connection is made deep in your brain and everything suddenly makes sense.

-Mine happened in 2014 at a coffee shop in North Carolina.
+Mine happened at a coffee shop in North Carolina.

 I’d been spending my days at a job I hated and my nights lying in bed wondering how the hell I was going to make my way into New York’s bustling tech scene.
 I’d applied to hundreds of jobs already and hadn’t heard back from a single one.
 With no idea what I was doing wrong, I was close to giving up…

 Trey was sitting across the table from me.
 He had worked his way into Uber’s operations team shortly after college and, from my perspective, was killing it in the professional world.
 I knew that Uber had an opening in marketing and I was determined to figure out how I could replicate his results.

 “Uber is the “it” company right now, everybody wants to work there.
 How did you land such a senior role so quickly out of college?”

 “When I graduated, I noticed that everyone was doing the same thing to get a job.
 Resumes, applying online, all that.
 I wanted to work for companies that were doing things differently, like Uber.
 They were breaking the mold and I knew that I would have to do the same if I wanted to get noticed.”

 “I spent a bunch of time thinking about how I could bring something to the table that they hadn’t seen.
 I ended up sourcing feedback from everyone I knew who rode Uber regularly.
 I sent them a quick survey – what did you love, what did you hate.
 Then I consolidated the results, found patterns, and built out a deck.
 I found as many emails as I could at Uber and I sent it to everyone.
 They must have thought I was crazy, but it worked.”